 But be ye doers of the Word, and not hearers only, deceiving your own selves.
 For if any be a hearer of the Word, and not a doer, he is like unto a man beholding his natural face in a glass: For he beholdeth himself, and goeth his way, and straightway forgetteth what manner of man he was.
 But whoso looketh into the perfect law of liberty, and continueth therein, he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deed.
 (James 1:22-25)

-- Some seed fell by the wayside and was snatched up by birds before it could take root.
+Ø Some seed fell by the wayside and were snatched up by birds before it could take root.
 This is an example of a man who hears the voice of God but the words do not take root in his heart.
 Satan snatches away God's Word.

 I will hear what God the Lord will speak: for he will speak peace unto his people, and to his saints: but let them not turn again to folly.
 (Psalms 85:8)